-The Human Machine Interface technology (HMI) market is on track to become an $11.88 billion space by 2026, and much of its success can be attributed to smart home technology.
-More and more home devices are beginning to use capacitive touch, proximity sensing, natural language processing and other technologies designed to think, make decisions and learn, making HMI design and manufacturing front and center in product discussions.
+The Human Machine Interface (HMI) technology market is on track to become an $11.88 billion space by 2026, and much of its success can be attributed to smart home technology.
+More and more devices are beginning to use capacitive touch, proximity sensing, natural language processing and other technologies designed to think, make decisions and learn, making HMI design and manufacturing front and center in product discussions.

 For example, home security systems are using AI-driven facial recognition technology to distinguish between known guests, intruders or the residents of a house.
 Voice assistants are allowing us to control everything from thermostats, smart locks and lights without ever touching a button.
 HMIs in the smart home are transforming how we interact with devices, threading these technologies seamlessly into our everyday lives and enabling remote monitoring.